Federated Learning for Internet of Things: Applications, Challenges, and Opportunities: Introduction

-In this article, we explain the advantages that FL brings to the IoT domain.
-We will also discuss some of the most important IoT applications enabled by these advantages.
-Lastly, we will discuss some of the outstanding challenges when applying FL to IoT applications, and the opportunities in tackling these challenges.
-We hope this article can act as an enabler to inspire new research at the intersection of federated learning and IoT.
+In this article, we briefly explain the advantages that FL brings to the IoT domain and discuss some of the most important IoT applications enabled by these advantages.
+We then focus on discussing some of the outstanding challenges across systems, networking, security, practical issues in real-world deployments, and development tools that act as the key barriers of enabling FL for the IoT domain and the opportunities in tackling these challenges.
+To distinguish our work from existing efforts such as \cite{Kairouz2021AdvancesAO,Lim2020FederatedLI,Li2020FederatedLC,Imteaj2022ASO}, we focus on new challenges as well as articulating known challenges from new perspectives which have not been discussed before.
+We hope that this article could inspire new research that turns the envisioned Internet of Federated Things into reality.